-Triumph, Bombardier In Dispute Over Global 7000 Wing Costs
+Triumph, Bombardier in Dispute Over Global 7000 Wing Costs

-Triumph Aerostructures has initiated litigation against Bombardier to recover additional development costs incurred by a redesign of the wing for the Global 7000 business ...
+Triumph Aerostructures has initiated litigation against Bombardier to recover additional development costs incurred by a redesign of the wing for the Global 7000 business jet.
+In response, Bombardier plans to sue Triumph for losses resulting from a two-year delay to the program.
+Triumph is seeking $340 million to cover its share of non-recurring costs “resulting from Bombardier-directed changes to the original wing requirements for the Global 7000 program, as well as Bombardier’s ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS